-k. course manual: a paper or electronic document outlining the goals and content of a particular course, describing methods of education and examination of that particular course and prescribing particular regulations and guidelines applicable to that particular course;
+to in Article 7.10 of the Act; course manual: a paper or electronic document outlining the goals and content of a particular course, describing methods of education and examination of that particular course and prescribing particular regulations and guidelines applicable to that particular course;

-I. course year: year 1, year 2 or year 3 of the programme;
+course year: year 1, year 2 or year 3 of the programme;

-m. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study;
+credit: a unit expressed in ECTS credits, with one credit equalling 28 p.

+hours of study;

-n. elective course: a course within the programme freely chosen from the list of elective courses of the programme;
+a course within the programme freely chosen from the list of elective course: q.

+elective courses of the programme;